metydebebe/telegram-health-analytics/README.md

 ## Outcome

 By the end of this task, I’ve created a modular, testable, and documented dbt transformation layer converting messy Telegram message data into a trusted star schema for analytics and reporting.

+# Task 3 - Data Enrichment with Object Detection (YOLOv8)

+## Overview

+This task enhances the Telegram data pipeline by applying computer vision techniques to analyze images associated with Telegram messages.
+Using a modern, pre-trained YOLOv8 model, the pipeline detects objects within images and integrates the detection results into the data warehouse for enriched analysis.

+## Setup & Dependencies

+- Install the required package for YOLOv8: pip install ultralytics

+Ensure your Python environment includes access to the raw Telegram messages and associated images scraped in Task 1.

+## Process

+Image Collection
+The script scans the folder where Task 1 stored scraped Telegram images (e.g., data/images/).

+## Object Detection

+Using the YOLOv8 pre-trained model, the script processes each image and detects objects along with confidence scores.

+## Result Formatting

+The detection results are stored in a structured JSON file containing:

+Image filename

+Detected object class ID

+Confidence score

+Database Integration

+Create the raw_yolo_detections table in the raw schema to store raw detection data.

+Use dbt models to transform raw detections into the fact table fct_image_detections, linking detections to Telegram messages via foreign keys.

+## Key Files & Structure

+scripts/yolo_detector.py
+Script performing object detection using YOLOv8.

+models/staging/stg_yolo_detections.sql
+Staging model to clean and standardize YOLO detection data.

+models/marts/messages/fct_image_detections.sql
+Fact table model that integrates image detections with message data for analysis.

+## How to Run

+Execute the detection script manually or schedule it as part of your pipeline:

+python scripts/yolo_detector.py
+Load the raw detection JSON output into the PostgreSQL table raw_yolo_detections.

+Run dbt models to process and materialize enriched detection data:

+dbt run --select stg_yolo_detections fct_image_detections

+## Notes

+Make sure the raw images are up-to-date before running detection.

+Tune the YOLO model or confidence thresholds as needed for accuracy.

+Integration with the overall pipeline is recommended for automated end-to-end processing.